Welcome at the Max Weber Institute of Sociology!

 Incoming ERASMUS+ Students

-Admitted ERASMUS students are enrolled as regular students and have the opportunity to choose from a wide range of courses offered at the Max Weber Institute and all other departments at Heidelberg University.
+Admitted ERASMUS students are enrolled as regular students and have the opportunity to choose from a wide range of courses offered at the Max Weber Institute of Sociology and all other departments at Heidelberg University.
 This includes area studies programs such as the Heidelberg Center for American Studies (HCA), Heidelberg Center for Ibero-American Studies (HCIAS), and the Centre for Asian and Transcultural Studies (CATS), as well as German language courses.

 - Our Bachelor's Program covers a broad range of general and specialized topics in both lecture and seminar formats.
 While most courses are taught in German, we regularly offer 2–3 courses per semester in English within substantive fields.